 And what does this mean for public acceptance, real world use?
 If someone wants to report their take on the news and not disclose their identity in validation, should this be allowed?
 I imagine this will take on different forms in policy making, but it can take any number of path including, just as an example concept:

 If this sounds meritocratic, it does have that sensibility.
-We must come to terms with assuming validation is based on the old fashioned concept where a business simply had the capacity (money, people, market access) to set up shop.
-If they acted improperly we could shut them down.
+We must come to terms with assuming, assigning, and allowing validation as based on the old fashioned concept where a business simply had the capacity (money, people, market access) to set up shop.
+If they acted improperly we could shut them down because we know where they are.
 But now, "improperly" can happen constantly, every day from any computer from every angle globally.
 The rules of entity operations have changed and therefore the rules of validation must adapt.

 Great article!
 Really has me thinking about balancing privacy with what we see daily from cyber bullies et al. It will be interesting to see how this evolves.